jakub-milasz/crime_data_analysis/README.md

-# Crime Data Analysis in Cracow
+# Crime Data Analysis in Krakow

-This project involves an analysis of crime data from Cracow.
-The aim of the project is to identify areas with increased intensity of recorded offenses in the city of Cracow.
+This project involves an analysis of crime data from Krakow.
+The aim of the project is to identify areas with increased intensity of recorded offenses in the city of Krakow.
 As part of the analysis:

 - I performed data preprocessing in ArcGIS.